What Do People Have To Say About Cryo Cure’s Live Resin Flower?

 “Every single time, I want to smoke something like this,” Green said.
 “It’s absolutely smooth, the terps come through; just like you smell it [is how] it tastes.
 This is fire, this is what you want.”

 The critical acclaim didn’t stop there.
-Happy Munkey Co-Founder Vladimir Bautista gave Live Resin Flower top billing.
+Happy Munkey Co-Founder Vladimir Bautista gave Live Cured Flower top billing.

 “This is what we like to call ZaZa in New York,” Bautista said.
 “Cryo Cure, I’m rocking with you.”